Adina Porter

 Adina Elizabeth Porter is an American actress.
-She is best known for her roles as Lettie Mae Thornton on the HBO fantasy horror series True Blood (2008–2014), Kendra James on the HBO drama series The Newsroom (2012–2014), and Indra on the CW science fiction drama series The 100 (2014–2020).
+She is best known for her roles as Lettie Mae Thornton on the HBO fantasy horror series True Blood (2008–2014), Kendra James on the HBO drama series The Newsroom (2012–2014), Indra on the CW science fiction drama series The 100 (2014–2020) and Sheriff Susan Peterkin on the Netflix teen drama series Outer Banks.

 She received further recognition for her roles as Sally Freeman, Lee Harris, Beverly Hope, Dinah Stevens, and Chief Burleson on the first, sixth, seventh, eighth, and tenth seasons of the FX anthology series American Horror Story (2011–present).

 Porter began her acting career appearing on Off-Broadway stage, winning the Obie Award in 1996 for Venus.
 She made her Broadway debut in the 2001 revival of The Women.
 For her work in American Horror Story, she has been nominated for a Primetime Emmy Award and two Saturn Awards.

 Life and career

 Porter was born and raised in New York City, New York.
 She graduated from the State University of New York at Purchase.
 Her first acting teacher was Butterfly McQueen.
 She has been married twice and has two children with her second husband, Larry Earl Madison Jr.